-For this workshop, I’ll be taking you step by step through one of my paintings – covering everything from concept sketching to watercolour techniques, as well as palette choices and tips on honing your skills and finding your own voice in watercolour.
+For this workshop on perfecting your watercolour glazing technique, I’ll be taking you step by step through one of my paintings – covering everything from concept sketching to watercolour techniques, as well as palette choices and tips on honing your skills and finding your own voice in watercolour.

 The first step is to get the drawing laid out as light as possible so that the pencil marks won’t show through in the finished painting.

 Then I begin working wet-into-wet in sections, by wetting the paper first and dropping in colours to let them mix on the paper.
 After the first layer is dry, I start building up layers of wet pigment on dry paper, adding more details and darkening up the background in sections.

 People often say that watercolour is a difficult medium, but it just takes practice and some idea of the process.
 Letting the paper dry completely in between layers helps to keep the painting from becoming overworked and muddy.

 This triad approach also helps me to retain a cohesive body of work, no matter what the subject matter.
 In working with galleries and in trying to get your work to be instantly recognised, a consistent palette and skill set can help you stand out in a crowd.

 Creating a body of work that reflects your own vision is an ongoing work in progress.
 Think about all of the things you love, or what themes you’re repeatedly drawn to.
 Keeping a physical or online mood board of the images you love or recurring themes you’re interested in will help you put together a vision of what is unique to you.

 For me, some of these elements have been my colour palette, nature, Art Nouveau, mythology and fairy tales, to name a few.
 Putting all of these elements together, along with daily practice, has helped me to find my own voice in my paintings and to create a cohesive body of work.